State offices are closed until Monday, Dec. 29. Wishing you a healthy and happy holiday season!

 Contacts:

-• For clinical consultation, immunization compliance, or policy-related questions, contact the School and Child Care Nurse Consultant in the Clinical Resources Unit - cdphe_vacs@state.co.us.
+• For clinical consultation, immunization compliance, or policy-related questions, contact the School and Child Care Nurse Consultant — cdphe_vacs@state.co.us.

-• For technical, CIIS-related questions, contact the CIIS School Coordinator - cdphe_ciis_schools@state.co.us.
+• To gain access to CIIS or for technical CIIS-related questions, contact the CIIS School Coordinator — cdphe_ciis_schools@state.co.us.

 • For general vaccination record questions or requests, contact the CIIS Help Desk — cdphe.ciis@state.co.us.